trickymind1324/codesphere/docs/MVP_PROGRESS_AND_ROADMAP.md

 - ✅ Code execution engine with Docker sandbox (7 languages)
 - ✅ Candidate-facing UI is polished and functional
 - ✅ Problem browsing, filtering, and IDE are complete
+- ✅ Submission tracking system with full history and statistics

 **Critical Gaps:**
 - ❌ Problem library: Only **3/60 problems** (5% complete)
 - ❌ Enterprise features: **0% implemented** (assessments, recruiter dashboard)
-- ❌ Submission tracking: Results shown but not persisted

 **Timeline to MVP:** 6-8 weeks with focused effort